Waffle Fries in the Air Fryer

 Ore Idea Golden Waffle Fries bag in front of an air fryer with a bowl of nacho cheese

-How To Make Frozen Waffle Fries in the Air Fryer
+How to Cook Waffle Fries in an Air Fryer

-STEP ONE: Preheat your air fryer to 400 degrees.
+STEP ONE: Preheat your air fryer to 400 degrees F.

 Frozen waffle fries in air fryer basket

-Do You Need Oil to Cook Frozen Waffle Fries in the Air Fryer?
+Tips to Make the Best Frozen Waffle Fries in the Air Fryer

 Air Fryer waffle fries on a serving tray with nacho cheese in the middle